emrecanaltinsoy/emrecanaltinsoy.github.io/_posts/posts-without-filename.md

 date: 1st Oct 2022
 layout: post
 comments: false
+tags:
-tags: New
+  - New
 excerpt_separator: <!--more-->
-hidden: false
+draft: true
 ---

 Typically, posts in Jekyll have a `YYYY-MM-DD` portion in the post’s filename.
 The individual markdown posts can be freed from this naming convention to reduce the clutter in the filename.

 <!--more-->

 Also, it become easier to export a set of `*.md` files from any note-taking app and add them to the `_posts` folder without worrying about changing the filenames.

 Tail does this by using a [small plugin](https://stackoverflow.com/a/68287682/9523246) that changes the `DATE_FILENAME_MATCHER` for `_posts` and `_drafts` folders